mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### The proper way to use inheritance
-Before we dig into to the code we should always include the word **Override** if we need to reuse a method in a derived class inherited from a base class, also the word **Virtual** is needed before the method in a base class if we are going to override it in a derived class.
+Before we dig into the code we should always include the word **Override** if we need to reuse a method in a derived class inherited from a base class, also the word **Virtual** is needed before the method in a base class if we are going to override it in a derived class.